nacro90/simpla-java-hadoop/README.md

 # Simpla Java Hadoop

-In this project, 5 different statistical method implemented via MapReduce technique using dockerized containers and Java Hadoop Client.
+In this project, 5 different statistical method implemented via **MapReduce** technique using **Docker** containers and **Java Hadoop Client**.

 ## Dataset

-In this project, 5 different statistical method implemented via MapReduce technique using dockerized containers and Java Hadoop Client.
+The dataset is a meteorology dataset.
+It has over 500 ground stations measuring pressure, temperature, humidity, wind direction and speed, dew point and precipitation, recorded every 6 min.
+The data have been collected by different meteorology stations that placed different places in France.
+The size of the dataset is about 1.8 GB.
+It is sampled to 200 MB to make local development possible with limited computational environment.
+Dataset is a CSV file and the fields are obtained by splitting the lines by commas.

 ## MapReduce Algorithms